krevnekak/Multi-Auto-Vote-Rating/README.md

-# Auto Vote Rating - Chrome Extension
+# Multi: Auto Vote Rating - Chrome Extension

+### Realizes the possibility of multi-voting from different accounts (only VKontakte for now)

 <details>
 <summary>List of sites that the extension supports</summary>
 <a href="http://topcraft.club/">topcraft.club</a>